310mc/https-310mc.github.io-tl/source/_posts/super_villain/dark_star.md

 {% endbubble %}

 {% bubble Kanata curious %}
-even though chiaki is truly just the [type] to act only through [impulse]…
+even though chiaki is exactly the [type] to act only through [impulse]…
 {% endbubble %}

 {% bubble Chiaki awkward %}